vushu/prologfmt/Readme.md

 ```

 ## Known issues
-- Inline comments gets moved to top of the clause.
+- Inline comments gets moved to the top of the clause.
-- Inline comments after a `.` gets moved to top of the next clause.
+- Inline comments after a `.` gets moved to the top of the next clause.